 Data (as defined above) is informationR, because it represents some aspect of empirical reality.
 If it did not represent anything, it would be mere informationT.
-“Represent” can mean many things, but if the representation is of empirical reality, for Husserl it must be founded in intuitive (anschaulich) experience.
+“Represent” can mean many things, but if the representation is of empirical reality, for Husserl it must be founded in intuitive (anschauliche) experience.
 InformationT can only be “interpreted,” “recognized,” or “understood” as informationR when its connection to experience is not severed.
 According to Husserl, who was brought from mathematics to philosophy by a concern for the psychological foundations of mathematics, this is not only the case for data, but even for logical concepts.
 In the relatively early Logical Investigations are renowned for their excellent critique of psychologism, but even here he writes that “[l]ogical concepts, as valid thought-unities, must have their origin in intuition [Anschauung].”
-Toward the end of his life, Husserl greatly broadened the idea that overlooking that origin has led to what has been called a “foundational crisis of mathematics.”
+Toward the end of his life, Husserl dramatically broadened the idea that overlooking that origin has led to what has been called a “foundational crisis of mathematics.”
 In The Crisis of the European Sciences and Transcendental Philosophy, he again claims that overlooking the origin of the scientific concept of the world in intuitive experience results in a foundational crisis, in this case the crisis of all Western science.

 Husserl’s concept of the “mathematization of nature,” which he extensively develops in Crisis, spells out how the seemingly purely objective world of modern science is founded in the world of intuitive experience.
 This world – empirical nature – Husserl here calls the “lifeworld” (Lebenswelt).
 The concept of the mathematization of nature stands for a complex process that took off around Galileo’s time, and which involves several later developments in mathematics, science, and philosophy.
 Together, these lead to nature being conceived in terms of a formal and non-intuitive mathematics.
 But in fact, rather than representing reality in itself, the mathematical representation represents the lifeworld.